agentmodels/agentmodels.org/chapters/5b-myopia.md

 How does the Myopic agent fail?
 Suppose that a few blocks from agent is a great restaurant next to a bad restaurant and the agent doesn't know which is which.
 If the agent checked inside each restaurant, they would pick out the great one.
 But if they are Myopic, they assume they'd be unable to tell between them.

 The codebox below depicts a toy version of this problem in Gridworld.
 The restaurants vary in quality between 0 and 5.
 The agent knows the quality of Restaurant A and is unsure about the other restaurants.
 One of Restaurants D and E is great and the other is bad.
 The Optimal POMDP agent will go right up to each restaurant and find out which is great.
-The Myopic agent, with low enough bound $$C_m$$, will either go to the known good restaurant A or check out a closer restaurant.
+The Myopic agent, with low enough bound $$C_m$$, will either go to the known good restaurant A or investigate one of restaurants that is closer than D and E.

 TODO: Extend the x-axis to make D and E further away.
 Consider how to make the myopic agent faster in this context.
 (Would also be nice to illustrate observations or the agent's belief state somehow).

-TODO: gridworld draw should take pomdp trajectories.
+TODO: gridworld draw should take pomdp trajectories. they should also take POMDP as "world".

 ~~~~
 // optimal_agent_restaurant_search

 var pomdp = makeRestaurantSearchPOMDP();
 var world = pomdp.world
-var startState = pomdp.startState;
 var makeUtility = pomdp.makeUtility;

 var agentPrior = Enumerate(function(){